Gurez: Air

 There is a helipad in the tehsil headquarters Dawar.
 There is another helipad in Badoab, 43 kilometres from Dawar.
 The nearest airport is Sheikh ul-Alam International Airport in Srinagar, located 150 kilometres from Dawar.
 A helicopter service was started in the region by the state government in 2017.
 Using this service people can reach Gurez from the Sheikh ul-Alam International Airport in 20 minutes cutting down the travel time by a huge margin.

 Rail

 There is no railway connectivity to Gurez Valley.
 The nearest railway station is Sopore railway station located 115 kilometres from Dawar.

 Road

 The tehsil is connected to other places in Jammu and Kashmir and India by the Bandipora–Gurez Road.
 Road connectivity has been a major issue for the population due to their being heavy snowfall during the winter months.
-In 2015 the Border Roads Organisation had submitted a proposal to the Indian Central Government for the construction of a 18-km long tunnel that would ensure year long connectivity of the Gurez to the rest of the Kashmir Valley.
+In 2015 the Border Roads Organisation had submitted a proposal to the Indian Central Government for the construction of an 18-km long tunnel that would ensure yearlong connectivity of the Gurez to the rest of the Kashmir Valley.
 However the project has not moved past the DPR stage.

+The 130-kilometer road connecting the Gurez Valley to Mushkoh Valley in Kargil’s Drass Sector, connected by Kaobal Gali (4,166.9 metres, between Abdullum and Batokul), the highest pass in Gurez, is now open for off-roading tourists, offering a glimpse into the historic landscape of the Kargil War.
+These areas, once battlegrounds, hold significant importance in the Kargil conflict.